johnnywoo/beholder/README.md

 WARNING: Beholder has no stable version yet.
 Config syntax, commands, options, behaviour, everything is going to be changed without any backwards compatibility.

+## Building Beholder

+A ready-made Docker image is available at https://hub.docker.com/r/johnnywoo/beholder/

+To use the docker container, mount your config into it as `/etc/beholder/beholder.conf`.

+To build the jar file with all dependencies:

+    $ ./gradlew jar
+    $ ls build/libs/beholder*.jar

+To build a docker container with the jar:

+    $ docker build -t beholder .
+    $ docker run -ti beholder beholder
+    usage: beholder
+    ...

 ## Usage

     usage: beholder